phenixphp/phenix-docs/src/guide/query_builder.md

 }
 ```

-The paginate method receives an `League\Uri\Http` instance of the `Amp\Http\Server\Request` object, which contains the query strings and the path of the URL, the pagination structure is as follows:
+The paginate method receives an `League\Uri\Http` instance of the `Amp\Http\Server\Request` class, which contains the query strings and the path of the URL, the pagination structure is as follows:

 ```json
 {